-In this article I discuss the general functions of fish mucus as well as the specialized ways in which discus fish, parrotfish and African lungfish use their slime.
-I also look at the life of the hagfish and the possibility of using a fish mucus sunscreen.
+In this article I discuss the general functions of fish mucus as well as the specialized ways in which discus fish, parrotfish, and African lungfish use their slime.
+I also look at the ways in which the substance may help us.

 Mucus in Fish and Humans

 Mucus is made by many animals and by humans as well.
 It's useful stuff.
 Fish mucus is made by goblet cells in the animal's skin.
 Our goblet cells secrete mucus, too.
 In humans, the cells are found in the mucous membranes that line the respiratory, intestinal, urinary, and reproductive passages.
 The mucus in these locations protects the lining of the passage, provides lubrication to allow for the transport of materials, and keeps the area moist.
 In the respiratory tract it also traps inhaled dirt and bacteria.

 Mucus contains substances called mucins, which are a type of glycoprotein (protein with attached carbohydrate).
 The protein molecule in a mucin is attached to many carbohydrate molecules.
 Mucins rapidly form a gel when they leave goblet cells and contact water.
 They are responsible for both the viscous and the elastic properties of mucus.